tienducitt/slide/postgres-internals/slide/PITCHME.md

 ## TID - Tuple identifier: (block, offset)

-Used to identify a tuple within a table.

 *   Block: block number of the page that contains the tuple
 *   Offset: offset number of the line pointer that points to the tuples
-    Example: (0, 2)

 +++